Are you searching for effective bee removal tips but don’t want to kill the little buzzers?

 You might want to discourage them from your yard, but you recognize that these insects are essential pollinators.
 You don’t want to kill them, but you need them to vacate your property–asap!
 So what are you to do?

-7 Humane Bee Removal Tips and How to Discourage Hives From Your Yard
+7 Humane Bee Removal Tips and How to Discourage Hives Too Close to Your House

 Here are seven ways to discourage bees from nesting near your house without killing them.

-1 – Call for Help From a Beekeeper
+1 – Call for Bee Removal Help From a Beekeeper

 If you can find a beekeeper in your city or town this is the best option for getting rid of a beehive.
-A beekeeper will be more than happy to take a beehive off your hands.
+A beekeeper will be more than happy to take some beehives off your hands–depending on the species.